salauer/usmnt/README.md

 </tbody>
 </table>

-Mexico has risen to the top and the top 4 teams by points have performed the best relative to their schedules.
+Canada and Mexico are virtually tied at the top of the table after Canada’s big win over Panama, which was the largest over expectation of any match to date.
+El Salvador has plummeted from top 4 to bottom 2 in the last three games.

+### Big Ugly Table

 Here’s a big ugly table with all of the stats for all of the games, if you’re interested: